Entanglement Entropy and Thermodynamics of Dynamical Black Holes: Introduction

 where ${\mathbf{Q}}_{\xi}$ is the Noether charge of the horizon Killing field $\xi^a$, and $\mathbf{B}_{\mathcal{H}^{+}}$ is a specific $(n-1)$-form constructed on the future horizon $\mathcal{H}^{+}$.
 This entropy formula applies to arbitrary diffeomorphism-invariant theories of gravity and satisfies the physical process version of the first law.
-In Einstein's theory, this entropy takes the form $S_{\text{dyn}} = (1 - v\partial_v)S_{\text{BH}}$, where $v$ is an affine parameter along the horizon.
-It was also shown that, to leading perturbative order, $S_{\text{dyn}}$ is equivalent to the Bekenstein-Hawking entropy $S_{\text{BH}}$ of the apparent horizon.
+In Einstein's theory, this entropy takes the form $S_{\text{dyn}} = (1 - v\partial_v)S_{\text{BH}}$,\footnote{This formula for Einstein's theory was also provided in \cite{Rignon-Bret:2023fjq} along with an alternative formula which vanishes on any cross section of a light cone in Minkowski spacetime.} where $v$ is an affine parameter along the horizon.
+It was also shown that, to the leading perturbative order, $S_{\text{dyn}}$ is equivalent to the Bekenstein-Hawking entropy $S_{\text{BH}}$ of the apparent horizon.
 In higher curvature theories, the dynamical entropy is shown to be $S_{\text{dyn}} = (1 - v\partial_v)S_{\text{Wall}}$.
 In particular, since $S_{\rm Wall}$ reduces to $S_{\rm Wald}$ in $f(R)$ gravity, it has been shown in \cite{Kong:2024sqc} that $S_{\text{dyn}}$ for $f(R)$ gravity equals $S_{\rm Wald}$ of the generalized apparent horizon.
 In Section~\ref{Dynamical Black Hole Entropy from Raychaudhuri Equation}, we will provide an alternative derivation of this based on the discussion for Einstein theory.